Novena Church: Novena devotions

 The novena devotions to Our Lady of Perpetual Help is a popular novena devotion held each Saturday and which regularly draws thousands of devotees from all faiths to the Church.
 They were started by the Redemptorists in 1949 in a small chapel and initially saw only a handful of people attending the sessions.
 However, news of the devotion and reports of many answered petitions soon led to the rapid rise in the number of devotees attending.
 News of the devotion were mostly spread by word of mouth, but there were the few car stickers distributed by the Church with the caption "Have You Been To The Novena?".
 The increase in the number of devotees required the church building to be expanded and the porticoes at the sides of the main Church building were added as a result.
 Currently, there are 10 half-hourly sessions held each Saturday with each session drawing on average 3,000 devotees, with it not being uncommon to find a sizeable number of non-Catholics among the many devotees.
+The first such devotion in Mandarin Chinese was led by two Spanish Redemptorist missionaries, Juan Campos Rodríguez and Eusebio Arnáiz Álvarez.